-7x7 asks the city's favorite chefs for the recipes to their most loved cocktails, bar snacks, starters, entrees, and desserts.
+7x7 asks the city's chefs for the recipes to their most loved cocktails, bar snacks, starters, mains, and desserts.
 If there's a dish you can't stop thinking about and want to make at home, email email@example.com.
 Your wish may end up on the blog, along with the actual recipe from the chef.
-Check back every Thursday for a new secret recipe.

 Essential SF knowledge in your inbox

 Sign up for our email newsletters to keep up on events, restaurants and SF haps.